The Practical Kitchen

 how to make one loaf of brioche bread recipe

-This beginner-friendly, same-day brioche recipe can be done in just a few hours and makes just one loaf of brioche with a shiny golden brown crust and a slightly dense crumb that is so perfectly soft and sweet.
+Are you ready to learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan?
+My beginner-friendly, same-day brioche recipe takes only a few hours (that's fast for brioche!) and makes just one loaf of brioche bread with a shiny golden brown crust and a buttery crumb that is so perfectly soft and sweet.

-Enjoy slices of this homemade brioche loaf toasted with whipped honey butter and fresh fruit, transformed into sugary French toast, or used to make your favorite grilled cheese sandwiches.
+I like to eat slices of my homemade brioche loaf toasted with homemade whipped honey butter and fresh fruit, but it's also great turned into French toast!

 If you're new to bread making, don't be intimidated by brioche bread.
-You'll need a stand mixer with a dough hook, but I've got all the detailed step-by-step tips, tricks, and visuals you need to feel confident making this enriched dough!
+You'll need a stand mixer with a dough hook, but I've got all the detailed step-by-step tips, tricks, and photos (plus a video at the end of the post) so you can feel confident making it!
 You can do this!

-Once you get the hang of this basic brioche, you'll feel confident moving on to more advanced versions like my chocolate chip brioche loaf recipe, the best gooey cinnamon rolls, or even deep-fried jelly-filled donuts!
+Once you get the hang of my basic brioche recipe, you'll feel confident moving on to more advanced versions like my chocolate chip brioche loaf recipe, the best gooey cinnamon rolls, or even deep-fried jelly-filled donuts!

 Brioche is enriched with butter, sugar, and eggs

 Brioche is a soft, sweet, buttery bread with a dense, even crumb.
 It is enriched with butter, eggs, milk, and sugar.
-This added fat and sugar is what gives brioche dough its soft, fluffy texture.
+This added fat and sugar give brioche dough its soft, fluffy texture.

-The added butter and sugar in an enriched dough like brioche lets it last much longer before going stale.
+The added butter and sugar in an enriched dough also function as preservatives; brioche bread lasts much longer before going stale than lean doughs made without fat or sugar.

 My brioche recipe makes just one loaf